isc-projects/bind9/doc/notes/notes-9.19.9.rst

   seconds) ADB names and entries are excluded from the overmem memory cleaner. :gl:`#3739`

-- A rare assertion failure was fixed in outgoing TCP DNS connection handling. :gl:`#3178` :gl:`#3636`

-- In addition to a previously fixed bug, another similar issue was discovered where quotas could be erroneously reached for servers, including any configured forwarders, resulting in SERVFAIL answers being sent to clients.
-This has been fixed. :gl:`#3752`

 - The "Prohibited" Extended DNS Error was inadvertently set in some NOERROR responses.
 This has been fixed. :gl:`#3743`

+- Previously, TLS session resumption could have led to handshake failures when client certificates were used for authentication (Mutual TLS).
+This has been fixed. :gl:`#3725`

 Known Issues
 ~~~~~~~~~~~~